All In One WP Security And Firewall Database Security helps you setup the database security, change db prefix, create database backups and more.

 - Generate New DB Table Prefix:

-Information: There is another tab Host System Logs which displays the host log files.
+Information: The following tab Host System Logs displays the host log files.
 This can be very handy to check from time to time especially when you are trying to troubleshoot a problem.
+Go to WP Security -> Filesystem Security -> Host System Logs to learn more.

 Step 4 ) Go to WP Security -> Database Security -> DB Backup to set up the following.
 You can create a Manual Backup or set up Automated Scheduled Backups.